antfu/eslint-config/README.md

 >
 > If you are using this config directly, I suggest you **review the changes every time you update**.
 Or if you want more control over the rules, always feel free to fork it.
 Thanks!

+> [!TIP]
+> If you are interested in the tooling and the philosophy behind this config, I gave a talk about ESLint flat config at [JSNation 2024 - ESLint One for All Made Easy](https://gitnation.com/contents/eslint-one-for-all-made-easy), slides are [here](https://talks.antfu.me/2024/jsnation).

 ## Usage

 ### Starter Wizard